-The Patient Rights and Responsibilities are available in Spanish and Hmong.
-Interpreters are available for other languages.
+This information is available in Spanish and Hmong.
+Interpreters are available for several other languages as well.

-- Know when something goes wrong with your care.
+- We will tell you when something goes wrong with your care.

-- Be given a list of all your current medicines.
+- We will give you a list of all your current medicines.

 A clean, safe environment

-- Be free from restraint or seclusion unless you could harm yourself or others.
+- You will not be restrained or isolated, unless you could harm yourself or others.

 Protection of your privacy